 Specific apps allow you to schedule meetings without any email correspondence.
 You need only to share a link to a page that is connected to your calendar and then users can chime in about times that work the best for them.

 Meanwhile, if you’re selling products online, then you’re likely spending a lot of your time making important decisions about how to store and ship your goods.
-Using fulfillment partner software allows you to stay focused on that.
+The order fulfillment software allows you to stay focused on that.

 With such software, you can outsource the storage, shipping, warehousing, and other inventory expenses to a company that specializes in fulfillment.